 - 1. What are the sources of Samsung's competitive advantage?
-Where possible validate your arguments regarding competitive advantage with evidence from the case. - 2.
+Validate your arguments regarding competitive advantage with evidence from the case. - 2.
 What recommendation would you make to Chairman Lee regarding Samsung's response to the threat of large-scale Chinese entry?